 It’s hard to break an addiction, especially when your brain doesn’t want you to stop.
 Becoming addicted is easy.
 You consume a drug, drink alcohol, gamble or game, and win.
-These actions set off a reaction in the brain that makes you feel good.
-When you win, or when a substance like alcohol or opioids enters the brain, they signal a release of feel-good chemicals, also called neurotransmitters.
-Specific neurotransmitters like dopamine, when activated, flood the reward center in the brain.
+These actions create a reaction in the brain that makes you feel good.
+When you win, or a substance like alcohol or opioids enters the brain, they signal a release of feel-good chemicals, also called neurotransmitters.
+When activated, neurotransmitters like dopamine flood the brain’s reward center.

-Over time, the brain adapts to unnatural sources triggering the release of dopamine.
-If you stop gaming, gambling, misusing drugs, or alcohol, the brain may produce withdrawal, both physical and psychological withdrawal symptoms.
+Over time, the brain adapts to unnatural sources triggering dopamine release.
+If you stop gaming, gambling, and misusing drugs or alcohol, the brain may produce withdrawal, both physical and psychological withdrawal symptoms.
 Breaking an addiction becomes even more difficult.

 It can be done, however.
 There are ways you can break an addiction.